openEHR/specifications-ITS-REST/specifications/docs/overview/Requests_and_responses.md

 # Representation details negotiation

-When using the `POST` and `PUT` HTTP methods to create or update a resource, the service SHOULD give clients the option of returning either a complete representation of the (modified) resource, or a minimal or no content in the payload response (assuming the operation was successfully completed).
+When using `POST` or `PUT` to create or update a resource, the client can specify its response preference using the `Prefer` header, as described in [RFC 7240, Section 4.2](https://tools.ietf.org/html/rfc7240#section-4.2).

-See [RFC 7240](https://tools.ietf.org/html/rfc7240#section-4.2) for more details on how achieve this using `Prefer` header.
+## Minimal or full representation response

-The client MAY choose any of the following:
+Clients MAY choose any of the following:

 - send `Prefer: return=minimal` to inform the service that prefers only a minimal response to a successful request.
   A `Location` header indicating the direct URL to access the resource MUST be part of the service response.
   If there is no payload content to be returned, the service SHOULD use HTTP status code `204 No Content`.

 - send `Prefer: return=representation` to inform the service that prefers a full representation response to a successful request.

-A `Location` header indicating the direct URL to access the resource MAY be part of the service response, and the payload content SHOULD include a full representation.
+  The `Location` header indicating the direct URL to access the resource representation MAY be part of the service response, and the payload content SHOULD include a full representation, while HTTP response status code is usually `201 Created`.

-In case no `Prefer` header is present in request, the default response policy is `return=minimal`.
+If no `Prefer` header is specified, the default behavior is `return=minimal`.

-Another preference is related to following and resolving OBJECT_REF identifiers.
-Under some circumstances a client MAY indicate that it prefers response containing full or partial resource representation instead of references to resources using OBJECT_REF.
-A typical case is a list of COMPOSITIONs part of an EHR, which, strictly following RM specification, should always return list of OBJECT_REF, but sometimes clients prefers to get COMPOSITIONs.
-Services that have this capability implemented SHOULD accept and honor `Prefer: resolve_refs` request header.
+## Resolving Object References

+Clients can request with `Prefer: resolve_refs` that object references (OBJECT_REF) be resolved into full or partial representations instead of being returned as references:

 ```http
 Prefer: return=representation, resolve_refs
 ```

+This is useful when retrieving lists of COMPOSITION resources within an EHR, where the default behavior is to return only references.